Bioethics in Biohacking: CRISPR & Genetic Engineering Cons

 Not all biohacks carry the same ethical weight.
 In 2026, the responsible practitioner classifies interventions into four distinct risk tiers, each requiring escalating levels of informed consent and monitoring.
 This Risk-Ethics Matrix prevents the catastrophic error of treating a gene-editing trial with the same casualness as a caffeine pill.

-The ethical biohacker never proceeds beyond Tier II without a documented Adverse Event Response Plan.
-This includes emergency contacts, access to reversal agents (e.g., flumazenil for benzodiazepines, lipid emulsion for lipophilic toxins), and a written commitment to share negative outcomes with the community.
-Secrecy around failed experiments is the single greatest driver of repeated, preventable harm.
+The ethical biohacker never goes beyond Tier II without a documented Adverse Event Response Plan.
+This includes emergency contacts, access to reversal agents (like flumazenil for benzodiazepines or lipid emulsion for lipophilic toxins), and a written commitment to share negative outcomes with the community.
+Secrecy around failed experiments is the single biggest driver of repeated, preventable harm.

 6. THE ENHANCEMENT PARADOX: HEALTH VS. TRANSHUMANISM